-Many people in Maryland are looking at medical marijuana for arthritis pain.
+Many people in Maryland and Delaware are looking at medical marijuana for arthritis pain.
 It is not surprising either given that worldwide 350 million are affected by arthritis and right here in the U.S. more than 40 million suffer from arthritis.

 When we think about arthritis, we only tend to think about one or two different types of arthritis.
 It turns out that there are over 100 different forms of arthritis.
 Most people with arthritis complain of joint pain, which may range from mild to severe and may be constant or intermittent with flare-ups.